cran-task-views/CausalInference/source/CausalInference.md

     interventional data without hidden variables), and for *causal inference using graphical models* (the IDA algorithm, the Generalized Backdoor Criterion - GBC, the Generalized Adjustment Criterion - GAC).
     Incorporating background knowledge is also possible.
+Many algorithms and methods for general and specific graphical models exist, we refer to the `r view("GraphicalModels")` CRAN Task View for a comprehensive overview.
 -   *Estimation of causal effects* is possible in
     `r pkg("CIEE")` using estimating equations derived from a DAG and in `r pkg("InvariantCausalPrediction")` using